-We start out our Top 10 Doobie Brothers songs list with the great single “The Doctor.”
-The song was the opening track on their comeback album in 1989 entitled Cycles.
-For the band, it was a return to their early 1970’s pre-Michael McDonald sound.
+We start out our Top 10 Doobie Brothers songs list with the excellent single “The Doctor.”
+The song was the opening track on their 1989 comeback album entitled Cycles.
+For the band, it was a return to their early 1970s pre-Michael McDonald sound.
 Michael McDonald did not appear on the album.
 However, he did contribute as a songwriter on the track “Tonight I’m Coming Through.”
-Fans welcomed the return of the Doobie Brothers.
-The song “The Doctor,” became a top 10 Billboard Hot 100 hit.
+Fans welcomed the return of The Doobie Brothers.
+The song “The Doctor” became a Top 10 Billboard Hot 100 hit.
 The song also peaked at number one on the Billboard Mainstream Rock Charts.

 # 9 – For Someone Special

 “For Someone Special” may be one of the lesser-known Doobie Brothers songs on this list.
 However, one listen to this track and it will become clear why we included it on this best Doobie Brothers Songs article.
 The song was released on the band’s 1976 album Takin’ It To The Streets.
 It was never released as a single.
 It was one of those deep tracks that rock fans loved to hear on FM radio when the format used to play album tracks.
 The song was issued as the second track on side two of the record.
 The song featured a rare lead vocal by bassist Tiran Porter.

 If there ever was a Doobie Brothers song that defined Michael McDonald’s impact on the band, it was “What A Fool Believes.”
 The song was released on the band’s 1978 album Minute by Minute.
 The song was released as a single in 1979.
 “What A Fool Believes” would become the band’s biggest hit of their career.
 The song reached number one on the Billboard Hot 100 in 1979.
 The album Minute By Minute earned the band four Grammy Awards.